GHTaarn/UnicodeREPL.jl/README.md

 # UnicodeREPL

-This is a small [Julia](https://julialang.org) package that enables the user to obtain any Unicode character (that the system fonts can display) in the Julia REPL if the [Unicode codepoint](https://codepoints.net) is known.
+This is a small [Julia](https://julialang.org) package that enables the user to obtain any Unicode character in the Julia REPL if the [Unicode codepoint](https://codepoints.net) is known (and if the system fonts can display it).

 ## Installation